 In 1989, we made contacts with civil society groups in Tamil Nadu and our knowledge of developments in the state increased with documentation and analysis of newspaper clippings.

 In 1990, a workshop on Tourism, Environment and the Law was the springboard for increased networking and plans for collaboration with groups in Tamil Nadu (and Dakshin Karnataka).
-Prominent among these were Legal Resources for Social Action (LRSA) Chengalpettu, HRF Chennai (Human Rights Forum) and Tamil Nadu Environmental Council (TNEC) Dindigal.
+Prominent among these were Legal Resources for Social Action (LRSA) Chengalpattu, HRF Chennai (Human Rights Forum) and Tamil Nadu Environmental Council (TNEC) Dindigul.
 In 1991, along with LRSA, an alliance of Tamil Nadu groups took up joint action against the Kovai Zoo project.

 By 1993, the campaign against the East Coast Road (a highway project running alongside the coast in Tamil Nadu, built with World Bank funds) launched by several NGOs in Tamil Nadu had gained momentum.
 Issues were raised about local empowerment and participation in development decisions.
 The slogan was saalai venum, nedum saalai vendam (we want roads not highways).
 Given the intensive work we had already done on coastal issues we were invited into the ECRAC (East Coast Road Action Committee) and were the only non-TN group involved in this campaign.
 We engaged in a feasibility study and a film on the East Coast Road.
 Revisiting this historic campaign, which was not able to stop the highway from steamrolling ahead, we are engaged now in a study of subsequent rash of tourism development and its impacts on the coastal area between Chennai and Mamallapuram along this road.